guruthree/cube-bench-classic/README.md

 Multiple screens, maybe?

-* Window size is determined from `screenBits`, which documentation suggests doesn't acknowledge the existance of multiple screens.
+* Window size is determined from `screenBits`, which documentation suggests doesn't acknowledge the existence of multiple screens.
 If you have two screens, meaning the window may span across multiple screens.

-1-bit color displays
+1-bit colour

-* Only so much you can do with black and white, but that aside there may be some instances where things dissapear due to not calling `ForeColor(whiteColor)`.
+* Only so much you can do with black and white, but that aside there may be some instances where things disappear due to not calling `ForeColor(whiteColor)`.
 File an issue please.